 Morning: We’ll board our bus for the nearby Dollywood Theme Park, now the best-known attraction in the area.
-During our guided exploration, meet park personnel who may include entertainers, craftspeople, and other park staff.
+During our expert-led exploration, meet park personnel who may include entertainers, craftspeople, and other park staff.
 As we go, enjoy current offerings such as educational nature shows, performances, rides, and more.

-Afternoon: We’ll continue to explore Dollywood’s mix of activities that vary by season.
-You can watch master craftsmen in traditional Appalachian crafts, enjoy fun entertainment and shows — from country to bluegrass, Rock 'n' Roll and gospel music — as well as exciting amusement park rides and attractions Afterwards, we’ll take our bus back to the hotel with time to relax and freshen up before dinner.
+Afternoon: We’ll continue to independently explore Dollywood’s mix of activities that vary by season.
+You can watch master craftsmen in traditional Appalachian crafts, enjoy fun entertainment and shows — from country to bluegrass, Rock 'n' Roll and gospel music — as well as exciting amusement park rides and attractions.
+Afterwards, we’ll take our bus back to the hotel with time to relax and freshen up before dinner.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions and give directions.

 Activity note: Walking approximately 2 miles throughout the day; uneven trails, unpaved ground.
 Driving approximately 45 miles one way; about 1.5 hours.

 Breakfast: Hotel buffet.